 As Wheeler observes, an analysis along these lines cannot be extended to adverbs that contribute more than just intensification to the sentence.
-For instance, John is worryingly tall does not just express a vague classification of how tall John is; it also clearly communicates that John's height is a cause of worry for the speaker.
-The key goal of this paper is to do justice to the fact that the intensifying function of deadjectival adverbs like worryingly is intricately linked to the evaluation expressed by the base of those adverbs.
-So, to understand how intensification works, we would need to understand how the degree semantics of some deadjectival adverbs is derived from the semantics of the adjectival base.
-In particular, we're interested in what I will loosely call the degree function of an intensifier: the effect the intensifier has on the degree to which the accompanying adjective is said to hold.
-For some intensifiers this function is to express that a property holds to a high degree, for others the degree function involves less high degrees.
-We need to understand how an adverb's degree function relates to properties of the adjectival base of the adverb.
-I will provide a formal semantics for intensifiers that is explicit about this relation.
+For instance, "John is worryingly tall" does not just express a vague classification of how tall John is; it also clearly communicates that John's height is a cause of worry for the speaker.
+The key goal of this paper is to do justice to the fact that the intensifying function of deadjectival adverbs like "worryingly" is intricately linked to the evaluation expressed by the base of those adverbs.
+So, to understand how intensification works, we would need to understand how the degree function of some deadjectival adverbs is derived from the semantics of the adjectival base.
+I provide a formal semantics for this class of intensifiers that is explicit about this relation.